DR DAWN MAY

 She was an active contributor to the redevelopment of the Cairns Museum, including fact checking, proof reading and the research and writing of content.

-Congratulations Dawn for your genuine, lived committment to community service and to Far North Queensland.
+Congratulations Dawn for your genuine, lived commitment to community service and to Far North Queensland.